-The Mineral Information Institute is a national not-for-profit organization located in Golden, Colorado.
-Founded in 1980, MII’s goal is to educate youth about the science of minerals and other natural resources.
-MII works with professional and scientific association and various government and education agencies to help classroom teachers develop materials that are directly usable by teachers in a variety of subjects and grade levels.
+The Mineral Education Coalition (MEC) is a national not-for-profit organization located in Golden, Colorado.
+Founded in 1980, MEC’s goal is to educate youth about the science of minerals and other natural resources.
+MEC works with professional and scientific association and various government and education agencies to help classroom teachers develop materials that are directly usable by teachers in a variety of subjects and grade levels.
 These materials are distributed free to classroom teachers to supplement existing curricula.

 Mii’s Teacher Helper packets are created by the Institute’s Teacher Development Committee, with the help of scientists and engineers.
 This ensures that the materials are unbiased, scientifically based, are easy to use and can quickly be adapted to each teacher’s special needs.
 The website contains fantastic illustrations and facts regarding the consumption of minerals that an American will require in their lifetime.